derek/yui-benchmark/README.md

  * `setup` - A function to execute before the test cycle.
 This will override anything specified in `global.setup`.
  * `teardown` - A function to execute after the test cycle.
 This will override anything specified in `global.teardown`.

-Note: Both `setup` and `teardown` shares scope with `fn`.
-These are useful to instantiate any new variables/objects/classes, and clean them up outside of the measured test loop.
+Note: Both `setup` and `teardown` share a scope with `fn`.
+These are useful to instantiate any new variables/objects/classes for each cycle, and clean them up outside of the measured test loop.

 ## Additional Tools
-YUI Benchmark also installs a few additional tools that may be helpful.
+In addition to `yb`, you'll have a few extra tools that may be helpful:

  * `yb-clean` - Removes `.builds` from your CWD and any `yui3-*` repo directories in your OS's temp directory.
  * `yb-compile` - Compiles a config file to an executable performance test (e.g. `yb-compile path/to/source.js`).
+After execution, open the generated HTML file in a browser and take a look at the console for results.
  * `yb-parse` - Converts a raw JSON results file to pretty tables (e.g. `cat myResults.json | yb-parse`).
 Also, this provides a nice starting point if you want to make your own parser.

 ## Yogi